daryllxd/lifelong-learning/programming/ruby/testing/the-rspec-book/the-rspec-book-v-rails.md

 #### Working Within a Scope

-Sometimes targeting fields by a label isn’t accurate enough.
-Each row of the form would have its own `<label>` for the genre name, but using Webrat’s `fill_in( )` method would always manipulate the input field in the first row.
+Sometimes targeting fields by a label isn't accurate enough.
+Each row of the form would have its own `<label>` for the genre name, but using Webrat's `fill_in( )` method would always manipulate the input field in the first row.

 Use `within()` to scope all the contained form manipulations to a subset of the page.

-    When /^I fill in Horror for the second genre name$/ do
-      within "#genres li:nth-child(2)" do
+    When /^I fill in Horror for the second genre name$/ do within "#genres li:nth-child(2)" do
         fill_in "Name", :with => "Horror"
       end
     end

 #### Locating Form Fields